-It is humbling to think about this instrument, with its more than 12,000 parts, millions of players, and a history spanning centuries — that it ought to have only a single caretaker.
-Rarely will this person only tune pianos, they are responsible for a vast array of crucial jobs to keep the instrument in top form.
-Piano technology is a lifelong, top-to-bottom art and there is no half-hearting it.
-It must be said then that those who choose this path, the piano technicians, truly love what they do.
+It is humbling that this machine — over 200 strings, more than 12,000 parts, millions of players — has but one caretaker.
+The technician is responsible for a daunting array of tasks to keep the instrument in top form.
+As such a practice is a lifelong, top-to-bottom art, it must be said that piano technicians truly love what they do.

-For players, their piano must be kept in top condition in its home, whether that be in a school, studio, concert venue, or simply the living room.
-Though it may not be moving anywhere, its inner workings will shift due to humidity, usage, and age.
-It is a rather organic machine, evident by its distinct sound, and it must be looked after.
-Respecting this fact leads to a strong connection between technician and instrument and, by extension, technician and owner.
+For the pianist, their instrument must be well looked after in its home, whether that be a school, studio, parlour, concert venue, or simply the living room.
+Though it may not travel anywhere, it is an organic machine with inner workings that undergo change with humidity swings, usage, and age.
+Immediately evident by its distinct sound, it begs to be cared for.
+Such respect leads to a deep rapport between technician and instrument and, by extension, technician and owner.

 For a piano technician, it is an honour and a privilege to play this instrumental role.